-Wondering how spousal support works in Canada?
+Wondering how spousal support works in Alberta?

 Today, our experts explain what, exactly, spousal support is, who’s entitled to it, and the different factors that affect how spousal support is calculated in Alberta.

 When it comes to navigating all of the considerations involved with divorce, there’s no question that it can quickly become mentally, emotionally and financially overwhelming.

 Spousal support, in particular, can often be especially difficult because there are so many variables that determine whether it’s necessary, who pays it and how much.

 Looking to clear the air on spousal support in Alberta?

 Let’s dive in…

 What is spousal support?

 How is spousal support calculated?

 Spousal support, often also known as alimony, is financial support provided to one former spouse from another once a marriage or Adult Interdependent Relationship (or “common law” relationship) ends.